openwdl/wdl/modules/SPEC.md

 Each dependency entry contains:

 - **`source`** (object, required).
 The resolved source.
 For Git sources, this contains `git` (the repository URL), `commit` (the full 40-character SHA that the `tag`, `branch`, or `commit` reference resolved to at lock time), and optionally `path` (the sub-path within the repository, matching the `path` key in the consuming `module.json` dependency declaration; omitted when the module sits at the repository root).
 For local path sources, this contains only `path`.
-- **`modules`** (object, required).
-A map from module path within the dependency source to that module's locked state.
-The key is the relative path from the source root to the directory containing `module.json`.
-For modules at the source root, the key is `"."`.

-Each module entry contains:

 - **`version`** (string, required).
 The version from the module's `module.json` at lock time.
 - **`checksum`** (string, required).
 The module's content hash in the format `sha256:<hex_digest>`, computed using the content hashing algorithm defined in [Content Hashing](#content-hashing).
 - **`signer`** (string, optional).
 The signer's Ed25519 public key in OpenSSH public key format (see [Signature File Format](#signature-file-format)), if the module was signed at lock time.
 See [Module Signing](#module-signing).